spacebro/spacebro-client/README.md

 Please follow [standard style](https://github.com/feross/standard) conventions.

-We will name our version by the name of the stars that you can find here: https://en.wikipedia.org/wiki/List_of_brightest_stars
+We will name our version by the name of the stars that you can find here: https://en.wikipedia.org/wiki/List_of_stars_in_Andromeda

+Currently latest correspond to Sirrah which belongs to the Andromeda galaxy.

 You can modify the source in `src/index.js`.
 Run `npm run build` to transpile and test.